 The Origins of Mesopotamian Maps

-Maps are among humanity’s oldest tools for making sense of space and place.
-In the ancient Near East, particularly in Mesopotamia—the land between the Tigris and Euphrates rivers—cartography emerged as a practical and symbolic practice that blended administration, astronomy, and worldview.
-The earliest known Mesopotamian maps date to the late third millennium BCE, around 2300 BCE, but evidence suggests that simpler land plans and boundary sketches existed even earlier.
-These early maps were not the portable paper documents of later eras; they were durable clay tablets, impressed with a stylus while the clay was still soft, then baked or dried in the sun.
+Maps are among humanity’s oldest and most vital tools for understanding space and place.
+In the ancient Near East, particularly in Mesopotamia—the fertile land nestled between the Tigris and Euphrates rivers—cartography emerged not only as a practical necessity but also as a deeply symbolic practice.
+It intertwined administration, astronomy, mythology, and worldview, reflecting the complex social, religious, and economic fabric of these early civilizations.
+The earliest known Mesopotamian maps date back to the late third millennium BCE, around 2300 BCE, but archaeological evidence suggests that rudimentary forms of land plans and boundary sketches may have existed even earlier.

 Schematic and Cadastral Maps